A UHV surface analysis system for thin film depth profiling

 The system is supplied with MASsoft Professional software.

-This Windows 8 compatible software allows control of the instrument via USB 2.0, RS232 or Ethernet.
+This Windows 8 and Windows 10 compatible software allows control of the instrument via USB 2.0, RS232 or Ethernet.
 Provides comprehensive I/O for data output and for reading data from external devices for integration and display with mass spectrometer data.